Skip to main content

 Create a Passlock instance

-You can instantiate a Passlock or PasslockUnsafe instance.
-The difference being that PasslockUnsafe rejects, whereas Passlock returns a union type: Promise<Result | PasslockError>.
+You can instantiate a Passlock or PasslockUnsafe instance, the difference being that PasslockUnsafe rejects, whereas Passlock returns a union type: Promise<Result | PasslockError>.
 We'll use the "safe" Passlock class for this tutorial.

 import { Passlock, PasslockError } from '@passlock/client'